bmc/argot/index.md

 ## Build Requirements

-Building the Argot library requires [SBT][].
+Building the Argot library requires [SBT][] 0.10.1 (or better).
 Install SBT, as described at the SBT web site.

 ## Building Argot

-Assuming you have an `sbt` shell script (or .BAT file, for *\[shudder\]* Windows), first run:
+Assuming you have an `sbt` shell script (or .BAT file, for *\[shudder\]* Windows), run:

-    sbt update

-That command will pull down the external jars on which the Argot library depends.
-After that step, build the library with:

     sbt compile test package